 - Prometheus comes with a visualization layer, although basic.
 OpenTelemetry does not aim to provide a visualization layer, and the data collected with OpenTelemetry can be sent to any backend analysis tool like SigNoz.

 - OpenTelemetry provides the fundamental layer to build your observability practices, which is now critical for microservices-based architecture.
 If you use Prometheus in your observability stack, you will have to select other tools for traces and logs.

 - Prometheus provides short-term storage, and users can use solutions like Cortex or Thanos for long-term data storage.
 OpenTelemetry does not provide any storage solution.
 It provides exporters who can be configured to send data to the backend analysis tool of your choice.

 OpenTelemetry and SigNoz - the combo fit to replace Prometheus

 With Prometheus, you can monitor metrics.
 But your engineering teams will never be able to identify the root cause of issues in your application using just metrics.
 For that, you need distributed tracing.

 OpenTelemetry is becoming the world standard for instrumenting application code due to its multi-language support and ease of use.
 But OpenTelemetry helps only to generate and collect telemetry data.
 You need to export the telemetry data to a backend analysis tool so that your teams can store, query, and visualize the collected data.

 And that's where SigNoz comes into the picture.
 SigNoz uses OpenTelemetry natively to instrument application codes.
-OpenTelemetry collector then sends the data to the SigNoz backend, where users have the option to choose between ClickHouse or Kafka+Druid as a storage option.
+OpenTelemetry collector then sends the data to the SigNoz backend, where users can query and visualize their data with ease.

 SigNoz comes with out of box visualization of things like RED metrics.
 There is a unified UI of metrics and traces, unlike Prometheus, so that you can easily identify the root cause of issues causing things like latency in your apps.